 What You Can Do: Try switching your position or activity when the contractions happen.
 For example, take a small walk if you’ve been sitting for too long.
 Additionally, drinking enough water may help to ease the contraction.
 Enjoying a warm cup of herbal tea or milk could make you feel better too.

 You May Also Read this : Confinement: A Refreshment Period after your Pregnancy

 Varicose veins are enlarged and twisted veins that are visible under your skin.
 During pregnancy, they can occur in your legs, buttocks, and vaginal area.
 Compared to the early stage of your pregnancy, you’ll now have more blood flowing in the lower part of your body, which creates pressure on the veins and causes the veins to swell.
 The good news is, varicose veins are usually harmless, and the situation will generally improve within three to twelve months after childbirth.

 What You Can Do: Avoid sitting or standing in the same posture for a long time.
 Furthermore, try not to cross your leg when you are sitting.
 When you are sitting or lying down, lift your leg from time to time to improve blood circulation.

-We hope this list of common pregnancy symptoms has helped you understand some of the typical symptoms you might experience during your pregnancy.
-If you are dealing with any of them now, remember that they are all manageable and the situation is not permanent.
-Instead of feeling down or discouraged, try to see them as a once-in-a-lifetime experience in your journey to motherhood.
+If you are currently dealing with any of the pregnancy symptoms above, remember that they are all manageable and the situation is not permanent.
+Instead of feeling down or discouraged, try to see them as a once-in-a-lifetime experience along your journey to motherhood.